-Matthew was born in Paisley, Scotland and attended Glasgow university and then New College, London where he gained a BA and later Edinburgh where he gained a became a Doctor of Science.
+Matthew was born in Paisley, Scotland and attended Glasgow university and then New College, London where he gained a BA and later Edinburgh where he became a Doctor of Science.

 Before his marriage he was pastor at the Downing Street Chapel.
 A position he resigned on his marriage to Anne Hatfield in 1876.
-They moved into Miniver House, Bateman St with Anne’s daughter by her first marriage.
-Anne & Matthew had one child together, Janet (b 1877).
+They moved into Miniver House, Bateman Street with Anne’s daughter by her first marriage.
+Anne and Matthew had one child together: Janet (b 1877).

-Matthew became the proprietor & editor of the Cambridge Independent Press in 1880.
+Matthew became the proprietor and editor of the Cambridge Independent Press in 1880.
 He was an enthusiastic Liberal and often spoke at the Working Men’s Liberal Clubs in the Cambridgeshire villages.
-He served many years on the County Council and helped to get the Emmanuel Street chapel on Trumpington St built.
+He served many years on the County Council and helped to get the Emmanuel Street chapel on Trumpington Street built.

-Matthew had a long standing heart condition and in April 1891 he travelled to Matlock Bath, a well known spar.
+Matthew had a long standing heart condition and in April 1891 he travelled to Matlock Bath, a well known spa.
 Sadly he died on 22nd April 1891.

 There was an extensive report of his funeral in The CIP many County Councillors and employees of the press attended.